-Remove the detachable magazine from the firearm by pressing the magazine release then pulling the magazine box from the magazine well.
-See Picture 12.
+Remove the detachable magazine from the firearm by pressing the magazine latch release then pulling the magazine box from the magazine well.

-10. Push up to four (4) or seven (7) cartridges, depending on the magazine, of the correct type and caliber, one at a time, sliding the cartridge under the magazine retaining lips until the cartridge head is against the rear wall of the magazine.
-Keep the cartridge bullet pointing toward the chamber.
 See Picture 13.

+10. Slide a cartridge of the correct type and caliber under the magazine retaining lips until the cartridge head is against the rear wall of the magazine.
+Keep the cartridge bullet pointing toward the front of the magazine box or the magazine latch.
+Repeat until the magazine is full.
+See Picture 14.

-- 11. Push the full magazine box into the magazine well of the firearm. - 12.
+- Push the full magazine box into the magazine well of the firearm.
+See Picture 13. - 12.
 Make sure the magazine box is fully and securely latched into position.